e2nIEE/pandapower/doc/elements/sgen.rst

 The variable id_q_capability_curve_characteristic in net.sgen establishes a direct reference to the id_q_capability_curve column in net.q_capability_curve_table, thereby associating each static generator with its corresponding capability curve.

-When the variable curve_dependency_table in net.sgen is set to True, it signifies the presence of a corresponding characteristic defined in net.q_capability_curve_table, which overrides the default reactive power limits of the static generator.
+When the variable reactive_capability_curve in net.sgen is set to True, it signifies the presence of a corresponding characteristic defined in net.q_capability_curve_table, which overrides the default reactive power limits of the static generator.